RostamVPN/mullvadvpn-app/README.md

 - **build-windows-modules.sh** - Compiles the C++ libraries needed on Windows
 - **build.sh** - Sanity checks the working directory state and then builds installers for the app

-### Mullvad Daemon
+### Rostam Daemon

 The daemon is implemented in Rust and is implemented in several crates.
-The main, or top level, crate that builds the final daemon binary is `mullvad-daemon` which then depend on the others.
+The main, or top level, crate that builds the final daemon binary is `rostam-daemon` which then depend on the others.

-In general one can look at the daemon as split into two parts, the crates starting with `talpid` and the crates starting with `mullvad`.
-The `talpid` crates are supposed to be completely unrelated to Mullvad specific things.
-A `talpid` crate is not allowed to know anything about the API through which the daemon fetch Mullvad account details or download VPN server lists for example.
+In general one can look at the daemon as split into two parts, the crates starting with `talpid` and the crates starting with `rostam`.
+The `talpid` crates are supposed to be completely unrelated to Rostam specific things.
+A `talpid` crate is not allowed to know anything about the API through which the daemon fetch Rostam account details or download VPN server lists for example.
 The `talpid` components should be viewed as a generic VPN client with extra privacy and anonymity preserving features.
-The crates having `mullvad` in their name on the other hand make use of the `talpid` components to build a secure and Mullvad specific VPN client.
+The crates having `rostam` in their name on the other hand make use of the `talpid` components to build a secure and Rostam specific VPN client.

 - **Cargo.toml** - Main Rust workspace definition.
 See this file for which folders here are daemon Rust crates.
-- **mullvad-daemon/** - Main Rust crate building the daemon binary.
+- **rostam-daemon/** - Main Rust crate building the daemon binary.
 - **talpid-core/** - Main crate of the VPN client implementation itself.
-Completely Mullvad agnostic privacy preserving VPN client library.
+Completely Rostam agnostic privacy preserving VPN client library.